Free Things to Do in Saint Kitts and Nevis

 Get outside and explore without spending a dime.

-Mount Liamuiga Trail (Lower Section) Free
+Mount Liamuiga Trail Base Walk Free

-Pinney's Beach Sunset Walk Free
+Pinney's Beach Sunset Free

 Budget-Friendly Extras